 Performance-based planning does not stop with publication of the CTP document.
-The Alameda CTC will continue to monitor the county's transportation performance
+Alameda CTC will continue to monitor the county's transportation performance in coming years and in preparation for the next CTP.
+Ongoing performance monitoring helps Alameda CTC measure the impact of investments on transportation performance over time, ensures progress is being made towards CTP goals, and reveals emerging trends and future needs.

-The Alameda CTC already publishes an annual performance report containing a variety of multi-modal transportation performance measures consistent with CTP goals.
-The Alameda CTC has also been developing more robust performance measures for direct local distribution funds, this work is ongoing.
+Alameda CTC already publishes an annual performance report containing a variety of multimodal transportation performance measures consistent with CTP goals.
+Alameda CTC has also been developing more robust performance measures for direct local distribution funds, this work is ongoing.
 Specific actions include: